More Awesome Now Laneway Activations

 Extending the red carpet and brass details of the venue into the laneway this project uses a single radius S-Curve painting pattern inspired by Rio De Janeiro’s Copacabana beach, as well as a gold anodized aluminium paneling system that is reminiscent of a performance curtain.
 The project also features a huge mural that gives the place its name and brings to mind performance playbills or billboards from the era of Ivan Ackery.

-The alley will also be home to a permanent art installation by Tangible Interaction, a Vancouver-based studio that creates sensory installations.
+The alley is home to a permanent art installation by Tangible Interaction, a Vancouver-based studio that creates sensory installations.
 With a shared belief that interactive public spaces are the key to igniting human connection, HCMA and Tangible have created ‘FIELD’, an interactive experience that uses sensors, light and sound to create unique compositions when people move through the space.
-The installation has been crowdfunded by a successful Kickstarter campaign completed last year.

 Boldly re-imaging downtown laneways can bring vibrancy to underutilized spaces in the city year-round.
 The City is thrilled to be working with community partners to enhance Vancouver’s walkability, liveability and sense of creativity one laneway at a time.